Language Analog: Tamil

 Female Names: See "Pure Tamil Baby Names for Girls"

 Recently, the Vanara have begun to explore the world around them.
-Some have ventured into the land of Desolation to the west of the Forest of Vines, while others have come to Monvesia (east of the Sea of Sand).
-Vanara "colonies" can be found scattered throughout the borders of Veldistan and the Pridelands.
-The first colonies appeared less than 200 years ago, after the rise of the Kleimland.
+Some have ventured into the Raviq to the west, while others have followed the trail of human and lizardfolk artifacts through the Sea of Sand to Prace in the east.
+Vanara outosts can be found scattered throughout the borders of Veldistan and the Pridelands.
+The first outposts appeared less than 200 years ago, after the rise of the Kleimland.

-- High Vanara say that Hanuman died after a long life, and has reincarnated many times since; Sometimes he lives a normal life, and sometimes he lives the life of a guru
+- High Vanara say that Anumat died after a long life, and has reincarnated many times since; Sometimes he lives a normal life, and sometimes he lives the life of a guru

-- Treetop Vanara say that Hanuman never died, but lives on among the Vanara; he reveals himself every few centuries to pass on a new lesson
+- Treetop Vanara say that Anumat never died, but lives on among the Vanara; he reveals himself every few centuries to pass on a new lesson

-Vanara clerics draw their power from their faith in Hanuman's teaching.
+Vanara clerics draw their power from their faith in Anumat's teaching.
 Clerics of this tradition use the Life, Nature, or Trickery domains.